Walton's Plant Library

 Edible Qualities

-Texas Persimmon is a small tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Texas Persimmon is a small tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces black round fruit (technically 'pomes') which are usually ready for picking from mid to late summer.
 The fruits have a sweet taste and a fleshy texture.

 The fruit are most often used in the following ways: